resistor4u/TodoTxtMac/README.md

 1. Reload your TodoTxtMac file manually (press `.`) before making changes to it, if you believe the file was updated (by Dropbox for example) recently.
 2. Close TodoTxtMac when not using it for extended periods.
 3. When presented with the option to "Save Anyway" or "Revert" changes, always revert changes.
 You will have to re-do your last action in TodoTxtMac, but you will not lose the changes that originated outside the application.

-## Will this project be ported from Objective C to Swift?

-When Apple officially deprecates Objective C, the plan is to migrate this project to Swift.

 # License